xaroth8088/romfilter/README.md

 * Enough spare disk space to have the copy of all of your ROMs ** This is because this utility is non-destructive.
 We wouldn't want to accidentally nuke your collection!

+# Known issues
+* If a ROM relies on another ROM to run (e.g. all NeoGeo games rely on having `neogeo.zip` in the roms path), this relationship is not currently picked up, so you'll need to manually copy them over for now.
+* While parsing out the XML and category files, the UI will hang.
+Be patient, and it'll come back eventually.

 # Development
 ## Building the standalone Windows executable
 In a Python 3.6 virtual environment where requirements.txt has already been installed: